Milan Hokke

-Milan Hokke (born 11 October 2003) is a Dutch professional footballer who plays as a defender for Eerste Divisie side ADO Den Haag.
+Milan Hokke (born 11 October 2003) is a Dutch professional footballer who plays as a defender for side ADO Den Haag.

 Career

-He was born in Vlaardingen, and joined the youth set-up at Feyenoord at the age of seven years-old in 2011.
+Hokke was born in Vlaardingen, and joined the youth set-up at Feyenoord at the age of seven, in 2011.
 He spent 14 years progressing through the age-groups at Varkenoord, prior to signing a three year-contract in 2023.
-He played 41 official matches for Feyenoord U21, in which he scored five times and won both the U21 cup and championship, during the 2023-24 season.
+He played 41 official matches for Feyenoord U21s, in which he scored five times and won both the U21 cup and championship, during the 2023–24 season.

-He agreed to join ADO Den Haag in the summer of 2024.
+Hokke agreed to join ADO Den Haag in the summer of 2024.
 The agreement between the two clubs was for a season-long loan with the option to make the deal permanent.
 He made his professional debut on 30 August 2024, playing at home for ADO Den Haag against Excelsior in the Eerste Divisie.
-On July 2 2025 it was announced that he signed a contract with ADO Den Haag until the end of the 2026-27 season.
+On 2 July 2025, it was announced that he signed a contract extension to keep him at the club until the end of the 2026–27 season.